 Maps for Florida Breeding Bird Atlas I can be found at the website of the Florida Fish and Wildlife Conservation Commission.

 With the blessing of the FOS Board, a committee (Ann Paul, Jim Cox, Adam Kent, David Stock, Ann Hodgson, and Todd Engstrom) is working on the Florida Breeding Bird Atlas (BBA) II.
-We hope to publish BBA II in 2022 as an FOS Special Publication.
+We hope to publish BBA II in 2023-2024 as a FOS Special Publication.

 Florida BBA II species accounts will include: